 Especially in ingredients such as salami, ham, and cheese, salt is needed for its preservative properties to prevent bacterial and mold growth and protect the ingredients' microbiological safety.
 A lack of salt jeopardizes food safety and product shelf-life; other ingredients or preservatives would have to take over this function.
 If you want to do without these, as we do at Dr. Oetker, a residual amount of salt is still required for certain types of products, which ultimately cannot be reduced any further.

-By 2025, we have set ourselves the goal of reaching a maximum content of cooking salt of 1 gram/100 grams for all of our pizzas.
+By 2025, we have set ourselves the goal of reaching a maximum content of cooking salt of 1 gram/100 grams for all of our pizzas on sales weighted average.

 In cooperation with raw material manufacturers, suppliers, and universities, Dr. Oetker is conducting research into reducing the salt content of the basic raw materials, particularly for our pizzas.
 However, due to the properties of salt, this process proves to be challenging.

-Our Ristorante Pollo is sold in the Netherlands, Norway, Belgium, Spain, Finland, Portugal, Sweden, the Czech Republic, Slovakia, Romania, Lithuania, the United Kingdom and Canada.
+Our Ristorante Pollo is sold in the Netherlands, Norway, Belgium, Spain, Finland, Portugal, Sweden, the Czech Republic, Slovakia, Romania, Lithuania, the United Kingdom, Ireland and Canada.

 Vanilla is one of the most prominent flavors that people worldwide associate with cakes and desserts.
 This makes vanilla an essential for Dr. Oetker.